hankcs/BERT-token-level-embedding/README.md

 ## 2. Generate embeddings

-Put the text you want to embedding to `input.txt` :
+Put the text you want to embed into `input.txt` :

 ```
 Hello World !